NJT999/NJT999/README.md

 ### ⚡About Me

 - 🎓 I am currently studying engineering at Iowa State University
-- 📫 Reach out to my through my school email at njt999@iastate.edu!
+- 📫 Reach out to me through my school email at njt999@iastate.edu!
 I'll respond as quickly as possible.